Sweet Dog

 Tidy up your toys

-• Picking up the toy is added last.
+• Picking the toy up is added next, working backwards from that first link you taught.

 Take it to someone

-• Carrying it, then picking the object up, are added as you work back.
+• Carrying the object, then picking it up, are added next as you work backwards.

-• The reward comes from the person reached, never on the way back.
+• The reward comes from the person who receives the object, never while your dog is on his way back to them.

-• The mat is the final link, already positively charged.
+• The mat is the final link: your dog already associates it with something pleasant.

-• You pay on the mat, never by calling the dog back to you.
+• You reward on the mat, never by calling your dog back to you.

 1. AVSABPosition statement on humane dog training (2021)